Bright Horizons

 What matters: diversification exists, just not enough to change who the main character is.

-margin sensitivity
+Margin sensitivity

 The company shows a 17.0% operating margin, but the latest quarterly margin on this page is 6.6%.
 That is not a rounding error.
 It tells you labor, occupancy, and pricing still move the story.